eduardogomesf/my-album/README.md

 # Project Overview
-**File Management Sys** is a backend system that allow users to store and manage their files in a secure way.
+**File Management Sys** is a backend system that allow users to store and manage their files in an easy and secure way.

 ## Description
 **File Management Sys** follows a microservice architecture where all the communication between the services works in asynchronous way through a distributed streaming platform (Apache Kafka).

 The architecture is composed by three main services: Customer Management Service, File Manager Service and Notification Service.

+## Services
 The **Customer Management Service** is responsible for handling the management and authentication of users within the system.
 This service uses a MongoDB database to save all required information and communicates with other services in an asynchronous way by using Kafka Topics to send messages.

 The **File Manager Service** is responsible for allowing users to manage their files.
 This service uses a Postgres database to save all required information and uses the Amazon S3 service to store the actual files.
 It also communicates with other services through Kafka topics.